BLANK-TH/elevator-bot-resources/commands.md

 ### Ship Rate
 #### Command: `shiprate <name 1/user 1> <name 2/user 2>`
-Posts a random percentage of how compatable the 2 people would be.
+Posts a random percentage of how compatible the 2 people would be.

 ### Pickup Lines
 #### Command: `pickup`  **OR** `pickupline` **OR** `pl`